For advice, choose the description below that best fits your situation:

 Jaylin Bradbury, MSW, RSW

-(Available Monday – Friday)
+(Available Monday – Thursday, afternoons and evenings)

 I am a social worker with specific experience in anxiety, addictions, and workplace stress.
 Prior to joining the Postgraduate Wellness Office, I have worked in community mental health settings, private practice, and at the Health and Wellness Centre at the University of Toronto.
 I am well-versed in evidence-based therapies, including Mindfulness and Cognitive Behavioural Therapy and work from a holistic and trauma-informed perspective.